mcleodchris/next.chrismcleod.dev/src/posts/2021-04-04-zone-of-control.md

 ---
-title: "Zone of Control"
+title: 'Zone of Control'
 created: 2021-04-04
 categories:
   - general-life
 tags:
   - homekit
   - iot
   - philips-hue
   - smart-home
 authors:
   - chris
+redirectFrom: ['/2021/04/04/zone-of-control/']
 ---

 I've been scratching my head since yesterday, trying to figure out how to get a Hue Smart Button to turn off all my lights with a single button press.
 Every night I ask Siri to "turn off all the lights," and it would be nice to have a physical button to achieve the same thing - especially for those times Siri just refuses to understand what I'm asking it to do.
 I eventually found part of the solution, I think, but it took some digging.